· ·

 What is the point of peanut butter protein balls?

-Not only are they full of nutrients, but they are also made with ingredients high in protein, healthy carbs, fats, and fiber, which helps boost energy and create a guilt-free perfect snack!
+They are full of nutrients and made with ingredients high in protein, healthy carbs, fats, and fiber, which helps boost energy and create a guilt-free, perfect snack!

 Why are my peanut butter balls not molding into a ball?

-If you have trouble getting the energy balls to hold together, add more peanut butter to make the mixture more sticky.
-Or, if you would rather, you can also just press the mixture into a square baking dish to make flat energy bars instead of round energy balls.
+If you have trouble holding the energy balls together, add more peanut butter to make the mixture stickier.
+Or, if you would rather, you can also press the mixture into a square baking dish to make flat energy bars instead of round energy balls.

 There are many recipes you will find for other healthy options.
-However, you can have fun by mixing it up to your liking, whatever your personal preference is.
+However, you can have fun by mixing it up to your liking, whatever your preference.
 For example, try adding a scoop of your favorite delicious protein powder or cocoa powder.

 Yield: 15